 Day 1 - Mount Wellington and the Central Plateau

-Your trip begins with an early morning pick up from your accommodation at 8 am, where you'll then drive from Hobart to the summit of Mount Wellington.
-Enjoy towering vistas over Hobart and panoramic views of Tasmania.
+Your trip begins with an 8 am pickup from your accommodation.
+You'll then drive from Hobart to the summit of Mount Wellington.
+Enjoy beautiful vistas over Hobart and panoramic views of Tasmania.
 Make sure you bring a warm coat with you, as it can get extremely cold and windy at the top.
 Spend time at the infamous MONA Museum later in the morning, taking in the weird and wonderful works of artists from all over the globe.

 After lunch, hit the scenic roads and travel via Bothwell to the Great Lake and the Central Plateau.
 By late afternoon, reach the Ouse River and keep your eyes peeled for the wild trout.
 You might even see some of the local wildlife venturing out for feeding time.
-This evening, spend the night at your exclusive accommodation next to Lake Augusta where you'll also have dinner.
+This evening, spend the night at your exclusive accommodation (twin share lodge) next to Lake Augusta, where you'll also have dinner.

-Notes: Total driving time today will take around three hours.
-Total walking distance is approximately one kilometre.
+Notes: Total driving time today is approximately 3 hours.
+Total walking distance is approximately 1 kilometre.

 Day 2 - Lake St Clair and Queenstown

-After a hearty breakfast this morning, pass through Bronte Park and onto Lake St. Clair where you take a scenic stroll.
+After a hearty breakfast this morning, pass through Bronte Park and onto Lake St Clair, where you'll take a scenic stroll.
 Heading west, wander through the Franklin-Gordon Wild Rivers National Park.
-Stretch your legs and take a walk to Donaghy's lookout, where you'll see the Franklin River dominating the landscape.
+Stretch your legs and take a walk to Donaghys lookout and see the Franklin River dominating the landscape.
 This afternoon, pass through Queenstown to hear about the strange moonscape that became of the land, as well as the history of copper mining in the area.

-Stop in at Ocean Beach to get a feel for Antarctic winds and then pay a visit to Hogarth Falls.
-Settle in for the evening at Strahan, a quaint little seaside town with charm to match.
-There's the option of some entertainment this evening at a locally produced short play - The Ship that Never Was.
+Stop in at Ocean Beach to get a feel for Antarctic winds, then pay a visit to Hogarth Falls.
+Settle in for the evening at Strahan, a quaint seaside town with charm to match.
+There's the option of some entertainment this evening at a locally produced short play called The Ship That Never Was.

-Notes: Total driving time takes around three hours.
-Total walking distance is approximately four kilometres.
+Notes: Total driving time is approximately 3 hours.
+Total walking distance is approximately 4 kilometres.

 Day 3 - The Tarkine

-In the morning pass through the Henty Sand Dunes, the historic town of Zeehan and onto Corinna, the southern gateway to the Tarkine.
-Among the Tasmanian wilderness, the Tarkine is an untouched network of rivers and rainforest.
-Enjoy this World Heritage site from multiple perspectives, whether it be an optional Pieman River Cruise, exploring from the water on a kayak adventure (both at own expense), or taking a stroll along the rainforest walking tracks.
-As you continue your journey you pass by Savage River and Philosopher Falls, en route to Cradle Mountain National Park.
+This morning you will pass through the Henty Sand Dunes, the historic town of Zeehan and onto Corinna, the southern gateway to the Tarkine.
+This is an untouched network of rivers and rainforest nestled in the wilderness.
+Enjoy this World Heritage site from multiple perspectives, whether it be a Pieman River Cruise or a kayak adventure (both optional extras).
+Or you can simply take a stroll along the rainforest walking tracks.
+As you continue your journey, you'll pass by Savage River and Philosopher Falls en route to Cradle Mountain National Park.

-Notes: Total driving time will take around three and a half hours.
-Total walking distance is approximately three kilometres.
+Notes: Total driving time is approximately 3.5 hours.
+Total walking distance is approximately 3 kilometres.

 Day 4 - Cradle Mountain

-Journey 950 metres above sea level to Cradle Valley today, which is your gateway to the World Heritage area of Cradle Mountain National Park.
-Before you set off, we'll share some local knowledge and interpretation of the landscape to help you choose which route to take.
+Journey 950 metres above sea level to Cradle Valley today.
+This is your gateway to the World Heritage-listed Cradle Mountain National Park.
+Before you set off, your leader will share some local knowledge and interpretation of the landscape to help you choose which route to take.
 With an extensive range of tracks, you'll be able to take it easy with a stroll around Dove Lake or one of the many boardwalk tracks.
-You could even challenge yourself with a hike to Marion’s Lookout.
+You could also challenge yourself with a hike to Marions Lookout.

-Afterwards, take a short drive to the underground caves of Mole Creek and maybe pick up a jar of the local honey while you're there.
+Afterwards you will take a short drive to the underground caves of Mole Creek and perhaps pick up a jar of the local honey while you're there.
 Visit the Tiger Bar and Trowunna Wildlife Sanctuary, learning about the feisty but lovable creatures and the threats posed to their existence.
-Continue with a short walk at Alum Cliffs before continuing on to Launceston - Australia’s third oldest city and your base for tonight.
+Enjoy a short walk at Alum Cliffs before continuing on to Launceston to retire for the night.

-Notes: Total driving time is around three hours.
-Total walking distance is approximately six kilometres.
+Notes: Total driving time is approximately 3 hours.
+Total walking distance is approximately 6 kilometres.

 Day 5 - Bicheno and the Bay of Fires

-Enjoy Tasmania’s most scenic coastal drive from St. Helen’s to Bicheno, where you'll spend your final night.
-In the evening, perhaps join a guided viewing of the Little Penguins as they return to their rookeries on the edge of this seaside village (optional, seasonal and at your own expense).
-(B)
+Enjoy Tasmania’s most scenic coastal drive from St Helen’s to Bicheno, where you'll spend your final night.
+In the evening, perhaps take the optional guided viewing of the Little Penguins as they return to their rookeries on the edge of this seaside village.

-Notes: Total driving time is around four hours today.
-Total walking distance is approximately three kilometres.
+Notes: Total driving time is approximately 4 hours today.
+Total walking distance is approximately 3 kilometres.

 Day 6 - Wineglass Bay

-An early start means you'll be first to the lookout, beating the crowds and the heat for that postcard photo of Wineglass Bay.
-Relax on the secluded beach or choose the more challenging Mt.
-Amos or Hazards Beach Circuit for your morning Freycinet experience.
+An early start means you'll be first to the lookout, beating the crowds and the heat for that perfect photo of Wineglass Bay.
+Relax on the secluded beach or choose the more challenging Mt Amos trail or Hazards Beach Circuit for your morning Freycinet experience.
 This afternoon, make a quick stop at Kate’s Berry Farm before you cross the unique and bizarre Spikey Bridge.
-Pass through the historic village of Richmond before arriving back into Hobart.
-Your Taste of Tasmania adventure ends on arrival into Hobart, as there are no more activities planned.
+Pass through the historic village of Richmond before arriving back in Hobart.
+Your adventure comes to an end on arrival in Hobart, with no more activities planned.

-Notes: Total driving time takes around three and a half hours today.
-Total walking distance is approximately six kilometres.
+Notes: Total driving time is approximately 3.5 hours today.
+Total walking distance is approximately 6 kilometres.

 Accommodation, Food (as stated), Transport, Selected Activities